-We got all of that and more through a couple of weeks in Southwest Virginia, including a lovely cabin in Bluefield, another one in Alvarado, and still another near Abingdon.
+We got all of that and more across a couple of weeks in Southwest Virginia, including a lovely cabin in Bluefield, another one in Alvarado, and still another near Abingdon.
 There’s something about the Grayson Highlands that keeps bringing us back (third time this year), and now we have three more reasons to return–including our new favorite property ever, the Riversong Retreat in Alvarado.
-To make our trip work, we brought along a bunch of outdoor toys, groceries, computer monitors, a printer, and a wifi extender…and just enough self-discipline to do our day jobs while living in a playground.
+To make our trip work, we brought along a bunch of outdoor toys, computer monitors, a printer, and a wifi extender…and just enough self-discipline to do our day jobs while living in a playground.

 We biked almost every day, hiked on the weekends, and spent our time (between virtual meetings) looking out at mountains and creeks–just like we’d hoped.
 We took a few vacation days along the way, too, and we mixed in hikes on several sections of the AT, visited the Pond Mountain Game Lands in North Carolina, hiked Devil’s Bathtub in the Jefferson National Forest, and visited the Nature Conservancy’s Bottom Creek Preserve.
 We also took bike rides on the New River Rail Trail and the Virginia Creeper Rail Trail.
 The Creeper is beautiful any time of year, but the fall colors push it to a whole new level.

 Oh, and we cooked up a storm, too.

-All told, we worked eight days, played for six, biked 125 miles, hiked 46 miles…and ate a dozen cinnamon rolls.
+All told, we worked eight days, played for six, biked 125 miles, hiked 46 more…and ate a dozen cinnamon rolls.
 We also made some new friends along the way, as our hosts in Alvarado, David and Sharlene, lived right next door and were fantastic people.
 COVID might be keeping us six feet apart, but we don’t all have to be strangers!